Ready to bring Move Your Way to your community? First, identify your campaign team and lead agency.

 - The campaign team is the core group of people who will guide your local Move Your Way® campaign activities and initiatives from planning through implementation.

-- The lead agency — usually a government public health office or health-related organization — is the institutional home of the community campaign.
+- The lead agency — usually a government public health office or an organization related to physical activity or health and wellness — is the institutional home of the community campaign.

 Working solo or without a lead agency?
 No problem — you can adapt the tips and resources in the playbook to build a campaign on the scale that works for you.

 Now it’s time to map out your strategies for success.
 Plan to spend 3 to 5 months in the planning and strategy development phase.

 During this phase, the campaign team will oversee the planning process, delegate tasks, and secure funding and other support.

 Take these steps during the planning phase:

 - Get familiar with Move Your Way